bthda/starter-hugo-research-group/content/authors/Sanjay Srivastava/_index.md

   - Researchers
 ---

-I am a professor of psychology at the University of Oregon.
+I am a professor emerit of psychology at the University of Oregon.
 I study how personality, emotions, status, and culture are expressed in social interactions and online, how people form impressions of one another, and how personality develops over the lifespan.
 I am also interested in methods and practices in psychology that make the field more open, rigorous, inclusive, and just.
 I teach, blog, and podcast about personality psychology, open science, and research methods.